DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.2.4 Egress monitoring
     - It’s important to monitor traffic exiting as well as entering a network, and **Egress monitoring** refers to monitoring outgoing traffic to detect unauthorized data transfer outside the org (AKA data exfiltration)
-    - Common methods used to detect or prevent data exfiltration are data loss prevention (DLP) techniques and monitoring for steganography
+    - Common methods used to detect or prevent data exfiltration are data loss prevention (DLP) techniques and monitoring for steganography.
+Note stegaography (embedded and not visible to naked eye) and watermark (visible to naked eye)
 - 7.2.5 Log management
     - **Log management**: refers to all the methods used to collect, process, and protect log entries (see SIEM definition above)
     - **rollover logging**: allows admins to set a maximum log size, when the log reaches that max, the system begins overwriting the oldest events in the log